Otosirieze Obi-Young: Views on contemporary African literature

-In 2018, Obi-Young used the term "the confessional generation" to describe his generation of African writers.."

-In a 2016 interview with Africa in Dialogue, Obi-Young is quoted as saying: "Cultural production in Africa is no longer dominated by heterosexual men, not as it used to be.
-Literature, for example, is now run by women, and they are using it so well to fight back, to write their sex and gender back into history.
-The next generation of writers, the ones who began to blossom last year and would peak in five years’ time, is dominated by people who are either queer or female and who have already begun to revolt against the normalized absence of their kind in literature."
+In 2018, Obi-Young used the term "the confessional generation" to describe his generation of African writers.
+He has said: "The next generation of writers, the ones who began to blossom last year and would peak in five years’ time, is dominated by people who are either queer or female and who have already begun to revolt against the normalized absence of their kind in literature."

 Fiction

-Writing in Los Angeles Review of Books about Obi-Young's short story "A Tenderer Blessing", Erik Gleibermann notes:
+In a feature, the Los Angeles Review of Books wrote about Obi-Young's short story "A Tenderer Blessing": “Much still remains unspoken.

-“Chukwudi's language circles around his feelings as he observes Nnaemeka on campus.
-The two enter an intimate friendship.
-Yet much still remains unspoken.
 Obi-Young relies on body language cues and the spaces between words to shape the intimacy.
-Finally, Chukwudi internally names his own feelings, though even then with a heterosexual framing.
-'For an unguarded moment, a slender second of resurgent craving, I wondered if he'd ever imagine that were he a girl, I would chase him endlessly.'
 As readers, we feel almost as though we've been holding our breath the whole story, waiting for him to finally say it.
-We feel almost as though we have ourselves come out.
-This makes Chukwudi's subsequent unrequited confession all the more devastating."
+We feel almost as though we have ourselves come out."